Donotknow: Summary

 The king has three daughters, the third the most beautiful of the lot.
 A foreign Arab prince tells her father he wants her, either by choice or by force, but the king refuses to surrender her to the Arab prince and he moves his armies to invade the kingdom.
 Ivan learns of this and summons his loyal horse by burning one of its hairs.
 The horse appears at once, and takes Ivan to the battlefield.
 Ivan vanquishes several soldiers, steals a helmet to conceal his face, and leaves only the Arab prince and a few soldiers alive, then goes back to the gardener, dismisses the horse, and resumes his menial work.

 Some time later, the Arab prince sends another letter asking for the king's third princess, and is still denied, so he prepares another attack.
 Ivan Donotknow ditches his shabby disguise, summons the horse and rides again to battle, where he fights every Arab knight, leaving some alive to tell the tale.
 Ivan, however, is injured in his hand by one of the Arab soldiers, and the princess, seeing his wound, takes a kerchief and wraps it around Ivan's hand.

 Time passes, and the king decides to marry his two elder daughters to famous Tsarevichi.
 During the celebrations, the guests take notice of Donotknow as he works in the garden, and inquire about his presence there.
 The king explains that the man at garden is Donotknow and works as a scarecrow.
 However, the third princess recognizes her kerchief wrapped around his hand.
 After a while, she begins to visit the garden to be next to him, and eventually asks her father to wed them both.
 The king then marries his daughter to Donotknow.

-Finally, the Arab prince sends another letter asking for the princess, but the king writes him back that she is bethroted to Donotknow, and invites him to come see it for himself.
+Finally, the Arab prince sends another letter asking for the princess, but the king writes him back that she is betrothed to Donotknow, and invites him to come see it for himself.
 The Arab prince comes and, seeing the strange man Donotknow, summons him to a mortal combat.
 Ivan Donotknow once again shirks his shabby disguise, summons the horse and rides into the open field to fight the Arab prince.
 After a long fight, Ivan kills the Arab prince, and his father-in-law, the king, recognizes Ivan not as the lowly gardener, but as a brave knight.
 Ivan marries the princess, brings his merchant father to live with him, and punishes his traitorous stepmother.